 These causes are mostly due to the clinical environment.
 Many knowing have and feel their nervous or anxious.
 Few others unknowingly have this feeling.

 What are the symptoms of white coat hypertension?

 7 common white coat syndrome symptoms are:

 - Racing heart - or palpitation means heart beats harder or faster.

 - Shortness of breath (Swallow breathing)

-- Cold limbs
+- Cold or sweaty limbs

 If any of the above-said symptoms exist in the clinical environment, then suspects white coat hypertension.

-Generally, people with white coat hypertension do not need any treatment.
-Still they are more prone to hypertension later in their lives, so they need to follow high blood pressure lifestyle guidelines to prevent or avoid hypertension.
+Thus people with white coat syndrome need to follow high blood pressure lifestyle changes to prevent or avoid hypertension.